Skip to main content

 4. If a usage_cost restriction is configured, the cost is deducted from the user's wallet

-Composable campaigns with random_draw behaviour can be triggered via the interact-campaign endpoint without requiring a basket.
+Composable campaigns with random_draw behaviour and context: "interaction" can be triggered via the interact-campaign endpoint without requiring a basket.
 This is useful for scratch-card or prize-draw style interactions where the user does not need to make a purchase.

 Configuration flow